-- As in previous years, this proposal seeks to provide festive party events on a commercial basis over a temporary period on a site identified on the Proposals Map as an Important Area of Open Space.
-Core Strategy Policy CS28, RCAAP Policy RC14 and SDPD Policy SA16, and polices EN7, EN8, CR3 of the emerging local plan similarly seek to resist proposals that would result in the loss of such areas, or jeopardise their enjoyment by the public. - 6.2 It is considered that the proposal would not reduce the overall public amenity provided by Kings Meadow to any significant extent as the application site is towards the edge and majority of the space and public footpaths would be unaffected.
-However it is considered that the proposed marquee would detract from the visual appearance and open character of the surrounding area and would therefore conflict with policies CS28, EN7 and EN8.
+- 6.1 As in previous years, this proposal seeks to provide festive party events on a commercial basis over a temporary period on a site identified on the Local Plan Proposals Map as an Important Area of Open Space as defined in Policy EN7Cd.
+It is also a Major Landscape feature as outlined in Policy EN13.
+Polices EN7, EN8, CR3 of the adopted local plan similarly seek to resist proposals that would result in the loss of such areas, or jeopardise their enjoyment by the public. - 6.2 It is considered that the proposal would not reduce the overall public amenity provided by Kings Meadow to any significant extent as the application site is towards the edge and majority of the space and public footpaths would be unaffected.

+However it is considered that the proposed marquee would detract from the visual appearance and open character of the surrounding area and would therefore conflict with policies EN7 and EN8.
 Mitigating factors however, are the temporary nature of the use and the fact that it would be for a leisure purpose.
 Furthermore, the proposal would occupy only a small proportion of the open space and for a relatively short period over and above the 28 days that are already 'Permitted Development'.
 On this basis, the proposal is considered to be acceptable in this instance.
-A condition is recommended to ensure that the use has ceased and all structures removed by 2pm on 31st December 2019, to ensure the open space is restored as soon as possible after the series of events has ended.
+A condition is recommended to ensure that the use has ceased and all structures removed by 2pm on 31st December 2021, to ensure the open space is restored as soon as possible after the series of events has ended.